Reimagining the Revolution

 Many of us think, I don’t support the police.
 But what should take their place?
 Or: Prisons don’t keep us safe.
 But what new systems could?

 A lot of books about racial justice ask us how we got here, but Reimagining the Revolution is different: award-winning journalist and activist Paula Lehman-Ewing presents an inside-access look at the activists redefining where we go from here.
-Listeners will hear from:
+Readers will hear from:

 - Ivan Kilgore, an incarcerated activist who founded the 501c3 nonprofit United Black Family Scholarship Foundation from behind prison walls